yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 Default: true

 {{< note title="Important" >}}
 In YSQL, a DDL statement creates a separate DDL transaction to execute the DDL statement.
-A DDL transaction generally needs to the Postgres metadata stored in catalog tables in the same way as a native Postgres DDL statement will do.
-In addition, some DDL statements also involve updating DocDB syscatalog table.
+A DDL transaction generally needs to read and write PostgreSQL metadata stored in catalog tables in the same way as a native PostgreSQL DDL statement.
+In addition, some DDL statements also involve updating DocDB system catalog table.
-For example alter table add/drop column is such a DDL statement.
+(for example, a DDL statement such as `alter table add/drop column`).
 When a DDL transaction fails, the corresponding DDL statement is aborted.
-This means that the Postgres metadata will be rolled back atomically.
-Before the introduction of the gflag --ysql_yb_ddl_rollback_enabled, the DocDB syscatalog changes are not automatically rolled back by yb-master and this can lead to metadata corruption that need to be manually fixed.
-Now with gflag --ysql_yb_ddl_rollback_enabled, when set to true, yb-master will rollback the DocDB syscatalog changes automatically to prevent metadata corruption.
+This means that the PostgreSQL metadata will be rolled back atomically.
+<br>Before the introduction of the flag `--ysql_yb_ddl_rollback_enabled`, the DocDB system catalog changes were not automatically rolled back by YB-Master, possibly leading to metadata corruption that had to be manually fixed.
+Currently, with this flag being set to true, YB-Master can rollback the DocDB system catalog changes
+automatically to prevent metadata corruption.
 {{< /note >}}